mstolin/wildcardHttp/README.md

 # WildcardHttp

-This ia asimple HTTP server, that serves any routes and prints the HTTP request information.
+This is a simple HTTP server, that serves any routes and prints the HTTP request information.
-The purpose of this project is to have a simple and lightweight HTTP serves for debugging.
-Additionally, the development goal is to have a single, simple, and zero-dependency go module.
+The purpose of this project is to have a simple and lightweight HTTP serves for debugging in single, simple, and zero-dependency go module.

 ## Usage